 PARKING LOT RETROFIT: STEWARDSHIP DESIGN

 The Adkins Arboretum is a unique 400-acre Delmarva site preserving 600-plus native Mid-Atlantic coastal plain plant species.
 Its 18,000 annual visitors can walk 5 miles of trails through diverse habitats.
-The Arboretum’s existing 3-acre entrance parking lot presents an incongruence 3-acre expanse of asphalt, lacking tree canopy, plantings or stormwater management.
+The Arboretum’s 3-acre parking lot was an expanse of asphalt without tree canopy, stormwater management, or a sense of place.

 This project was funded through the Chesapeake Bay Trust’s Green Streets, Green Jobs, Green Towns (G3) grant program.